Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In his two career matchups against them, Freeman has averaged 42 rushing yards per game versus the Steelers, 13.5 fewer than his over/under in Sunday's game.
+- Freeman has averaged 42 rushing yards per game in his two career matchups against the Steelers, 11.5 fewer yards than his over/under in Sunday's game.

-- In one of two games versus the Steelers Freeman has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Freeman has had a rushing touchdown in one matchup versus the Steelers, but did not have multiple TDs in that game.

 - Note: Freeman's stats vs. Steelers date back to 2016.

-- The Steelers have the NFL's 31st-ranked defense against the run, surrendering 139.6 yards per game.
+- In terms of defending against the run, the Steelers are 31st in the league, allowing 139.6 yards per game.

-- The Ravens are up against the NFL's 21st-ranked defense when it comes to rushing TDs conceded (16 this season).
+- The Ravens are up against the NFL's 21st-ranked D when it comes to rushing TDs allowed (16 this season).

 Recent Performances

-- Last week against the Rams, Freeman ran for 76 yards on 14 carries (averaging 5.4 yards per carry).
+- Freeman put together a 76-yard rushing performance in last week's matchup with the Rams, carrying the ball 14 times (averaging 5.4 yards per carry).

-- Over his last three games, Freeman has run for 115 yards on 26 carries (38.3 ypg), with one touchdown.
+- In his last three games, Freeman has 115 rushing yards (38.3 per game) on 26 carries with one touchdown.

 Freeman's Baltimore Teammates